MASK Jackhammer Ultimate Upgrade Kit – Chromium Edition

 Also, take your time!
 This is a fun hobby project for serious MASK fans!

-First, remove the tired 30-year old stickers off your Jackhammer first.
+First, remove the tired 30-year old stickers off your Jackhammer.
 You can clean any residual goo off with Zippo lighter fuel.
 If you decide to remove them later, they won’t damage the toy.
 The biggest pain is the dashboard, but needs must!

 I hope you agree these new interior stickers are fab!